 The Market Opportunities Portfolio's exposure to crypto assets may change over time and, accordingly, such exposure may not be represented in the Market Opportunities Portfolio's portfolio at any given time.
 Many significant aspects of the tax treatment of investments in crypto assets are uncertain, and a direct or indirect investment in crypto assets may produce non-qualifying income.
-Crypto assets are a new technological innovation with a limited history; it is a highly speculative asset and future regulatory actions or policies may limit, perhaps to a materially adverse extent, the value of the Market Opportunities Portfolio's indirect investment in crypto assets and the ability to exchange a crypto asset or utilize it for payments.

 - Liquidity Risks: The Investment Adviser may not be able to sell portfolio securities at an optimal time or price.
 The Portfolio's significant investment in a single position, makes the Portfolio especially susceptible to the risk that during certain periods the liquidity of the single position will decrease or disappear suddenly and without warning as a result of adverse market or political events, or adverse investor perceptions. - Sector Concentration Risk: Although the Market Opportunities Portfolio will not concentrate its investments in any industries, the Market Opportunities Portfolio may, at certain times, have concentrations in one or more sectors which may cause the Portfolio to be more sensitive to economic changes or events occurring in those sectors, and the Portfolio's investments may be more volatile.
-As of December 31, 2023, the Portfolio had 47.5% invested in the Mining, Quarrying, and Oil and Gas Extraction sector and 26% invested in the Finance and Insurance sector. - Delow Investment Grade Debt Securities Risks: Generally, below investment grade debt securities, i.e., junk bonds, are subject to greater credit risk, price volatility and risk of loss than investment grade securities.
+As of December 31, 2024, the Portfolio had 58.2% invested in the Mining, Quarrying, and Oil and Gas Extraction sector and 30.2% invested in the Finance and Insurance sector. - Below Investment Grade Debt Securities Risks: Generally, below investment grade debt securities, i.e., junk bonds, are subject to greater credit risk, price volatility and risk of loss than investment grade securities.
 Junk bonds are considered to be speculative in nature. - Convertible Securities Risks: Convertible securities are subject to the risks affecting both equity and fixed income securities, including market, credit, liquidity and interest rate risk.